8 min read

 "Ibn al-Sabil," meaning "the traveler in need," refers to a person who is stranded or facing financial hardship while traveling.

-Even if they are wealthy in their home country, their lack of resources during the journey makes them eligible to receive Zakat (Islamic charity).
+Even if they are wealthy in their home country, their lack of resources during the journey qualifies them to receive Zakat (Islamic charity).
 This term essentially describes a wayfarer who requires assistance to complete their travels.

 The following are the key points about Ibn al-Sabil: